 email

 The following table provides details about the development activities that are ongoing in EGI to customise and integrated EGI services into the ECP.
-The table is an updated version of the ‘ELIXIR Compute Platform Timeline of EGI developments’ document.
+The table is an updated version of the ‘ELIXIR Computing Platform Timeline of EGI developments’ document.